blcxtranslations/blcx/_translated/chapter-0037.md

 This whole time, Lin Xuan did not make a single sound, but he had other ideas in mind.
 He wanted to purchase these seals.
 This only reason being, although there low levelled techniques were garbage, but as long as there was enough of them, he could still blot out the sky and cover the ground, smashing them down on the enemy, they would still have overwhelming power.

 For example, these one hundred seals.
-If they were all used at the same time, even a Foundation Building expert need to frantically defend.
+If they were all used at the same time, even a Foundation Establishment expert need to frantically defend.
 And even if they could not wound the enemy, they would definitely at least give the user enough time to escape.

 Of course, in the world of cultivation, other than Lin Xuan, would else would be so wasteful?
 With the ability to purify, what does Lin Xuan lack?
 He didn't lack pills, so one pill per two seals was a very simple transaction.